Here you'll find tropes for the various Empires a player might encounter throughout the galaxy.

 - Expy: Of the Galactic Republic from Star Wars.

-- Fantastic Racism: One of their major factors in downfall, which is an example would be a failed multi-species colony built 50 years before the First League's downfall before its quick downfall from tensions between different races.
+- Fantastic Racism: One of their major factors in downfall was a failed multi-species colony built 50 years before the First League's downfall that collapsed due to tensions between different races.

 - The Federation: An alliance of multiple species.
-Though a Deconstructed Trope since they tend to be 1. unable to maintain cohesion between member races, 2. willingness to force the seceding member to comply through military option, and 3. inability to contain criminal elements.
+Though a Deconstructed Trope since they tended to be unable to maintain cohesion between member races, willing to force the seceding member to comply through military force, and unable to contain criminal elements.

 - Foreshadowing: The First League planets one can find include a penal colony and multiple city planets, which were introduced as player options with Le Guin/Megacorp.